Every business wants to maximize working time, reduce costs and risk, and deliver the highest quality products or services.

 This transformation involves processes and activities for planning and decision-making.
-They transform organizational goals into asset management plans.
+They turn organizational goals into asset management plans.

 Leadership and workplace culture are critical to realizing value.

-Leadership and commitment from all levels of management are essential for the successful establishment, operation and improvement of asset management in the organization.
+Leadership and commitment from all levels of management representatives are essential for the successful establishment, operation, and improvement of asset management in the organization.

-There should be defined roles for this.
-Each role has its responsibilities and powers.
+There should be defined roles for this case.
+Each role has its responsibilities and authorization.

-The purpose of asset management is to ensure that they fulfill their stated purpose.
+The purpose of asset management is to ensure that they /the assets/ fulfill their defined purpose.

 The need for assurance stems from the need for effective management of an organization.
 Assurance applies to assets, asset management, and an asset management system.

 Asset Management Objectives